plentylife/website/content/natural-currency.md

 grocery shopping; you buy what you need, and not for 3 months ahead, because food spoils.

 We aren't inventing this concept.
 The ancient Egyptians used this system of money with clay tablets --- this is ancient stuff, well forgotten!
-A modern example, is a little town of Wörgl in Austria, that was booming during the Great Depression.
+A modern example, is a little town of Wörgl in Austria, that was [booming during the Great Depression][1].
 Wait, what, **booming during the Great Depression**?
 Yes, in desperation they introduced a local natural currency, and a little town of 4000 people built a reservoir, a ski jump, and a bridge.
 The national bank shut the experiment down.